blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t eth_newBlockFilter(in3_t *in3);
 ```

-creates a new block filter with specified options and returns its id (>0) on success or 0 on failure
+Creates a new block filter with specified options and returns its id (>0) on success or 0 on failure.

 arguments:
 ```eval_rst